DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Support Vector Machines.md

 $$\gamma = \min _{i,...,n} \gamma^{(i)}$$
 ## The Optimal Margin Problem

-Since we are looking for the maximum geometric margin, we have the [[optimization problem]]:
+Since we are looking for the maximum geometric margin, we have the [[Optimization Problem]]:
 $$\max_{\gamma,w,b} \gamma \quad s.t. \quad y^{(i)}(w^Tx^{(i)} + b) \geq \gamma, i=1,...,N \quad ||w|| = 1$$
 - $||w||=1$ is the constraint such that the functional margin would be as close a geometric margin